 - Applications may be opened and edited after they have been submitted, but please remember to resubmit your application by the submission deadline!
 Only fully completed, properly submitted applications will be processed.

-Funding may only be sought under open funding announcements, and only online applications submitted via the NordForsk Application Portal within the expiry of the submission deadline will be accepted.
+Only online applications submitted via the NordForsk Application Portal within the expiry of the submission deadline will be accepted.
 Attachments will only be accepted if specifically requested in the call for proposals.

 How are grant applications evaluated?